Broadbent’s honey-eater – Stigmatops Albo-Auricularis – Honingzuiger ; John Gould – 1875-1888

 John Gould (1804 – 1881) / William Matthew Hart (1830 – 1908) / Richard Bowdler Sharpe (1847 – 1909).

-Beautiful coloured print of a Broadbent’s honey-eater from the famous work ‘The Birds of New Guinea and the adjacent Papuan Islands’ by John Gould.
+Beautiful colored print of a Broadbent’s honey-eater from the rare work ‘The Birds of New Guinea and the adjacent Papuan Islands’ by John Gould.

-Prachtig gekleurde prent van een honingeter uit het beroemde werk ‘‘The Birds of New Guinea and the adjacent Papuan Islands‘ door John Gould.
+Prachtig gekleurde prent van een honingeter uit het zeldzame ‘The Birds of New Guinea and the adjacent Papuan Islands‘ door John Gould.

 1 in stock

 - Author: John Gould / Richard Bowdler Sharpe